This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- Your caregiver will clean the skin where he will do the biopsy.
+- Your healthcare provider will clean the skin where he will do the biopsy.
 Medicine called anesthesia will be given to numb the biopsy area.
 This medicine will be given with a shot into the skin.

-- Your caregiver will stretch the skin around the biopsy area to make the skin tight.
+- Your healthcare provider will stretch the skin around the biopsy area to make the skin tight.
 The biopsy punch tool will be firmly placed on the area where the skin sample will be taken.
-Your caregiver will turn or move the punch tool back and forth to cut the skin.
+Your healthcare provider will turn or move the punch tool back and forth to cut the skin.
 The wound may then be closed with tapes or stitches.
-Your caregiver may put medicine on your wound to stop the area from bleeding.
+Your healthcare provider may put medicine on your wound to stop the area from bleeding.
 The sample taken will be sent to a lab for tests.

 After your procedure: